twack/sleephq_api_client/README.md

 in the `file_stores` directory.
 Anytime a new file shows up, it will trigger an upload automatically.

 It is only working for Viatom Ring files right now.
 All the same naming conventions that SleepHQ has for these files are upheld.
-Once the file is uploaded to your SleepHQ account, it is put in a file called `inventory.json` that keeps track of uploaded files.
+When the application runs and the file(s) is/are imported to your SleepHQ account, it/they should show up in your "Data Imports" page on the SleepHQ website.
+If the import/upload is successful, the name of the file as added to a file called `inventory.json`.

 In the `constants.py` file there is a `CHECK_FREQ` veriable where you can set how many seconds the application checks the  `file_stores` directory for new files.
 Set this value with some caution with consideration of the